sonamj/databricks-revenue-forecasting/README.md

 ## 📝 License

-This project is open source and available for educational and commercial use.
+This project is open source and available for educational use.

 ## 👤 Author

-**Shubham Jaiswal**
+**Sonam Jaiswal**

 This project was created as a proof-of-concept to demonstrate Databricks capabilities for revenue forecasting in a production environment.